mjlaali/Europarl-ConcoDisco/README.md

 # Viewing Annotations on your Browser

-To view annotations on your (as shown in the picture below), after downloading the dataset, drag and drop xml files inside [FireFox](https://www.mozilla.org/en-US/firefox/new/).
+To view annotations on your (as shown in the picture below), after downloading the dataset, drag and drop xml files in [FireFox](https://www.mozilla.org/en-US/firefox/new/) (Chrome and Safari browsers do not show annotations).

 ![Demo on FireFox](https://github.com/mjlaali/Europarl-ConcoDisco/raw/master/browser-view.png)